-Developing the skill to generate leads is critical to the success of any business.
-Unfortunately, many small companies make mistakes when deciding how to generate leads.
+Developing the skill to generate leads is critical to the success of any small business.
+Unfortunately, many small businesses make mistakes when deciding on their lead generation strategy.
 These errors can snowball and lead to more significant problems.
 The inability to attract new leads is one of the primary reasons, so many small businesses fail.

-With every customer incredibly valuable, it has never been more critical for small businesses to use the correct methods to generate leads, but many make the same four mistakes time and time again.
+So, with every customer incredibly valuable.
+It has never been more critical for small businesses to develop a lead generation strategy.
+But, many small businesses make the same four mistakes time and time again.

-To avoid the following mistakes – consider a holistic approach to your sales and marketing.
-See this post The Ultimate Guide to Lifecycle Marketing
+In order to, avoid the following four mistakes – consider a holistic approach to your Lead Generation Strategy.
+I have published this post The Ultimate Guide to Lead Generation for your Small Business

 The 4 Annoying Mistakes Small Businesses Make Generating Leads and How You Can Avoid Them.

-What is the best source to generate leads?
+What is the best source of lead generation?

-Referrals are the key to any successful business and if you develop a process to turn your most profitable customers into raving fans.
+Referrals are the key to any successful small business and if you develop a process to turn your most profitable customers into raving fans.
 You have gone a long way to ensuring the long-term viability of your business.
-Repeat customers equal repeat business, but they also mean much more than that.
+Repeat customers equal continuing business. but they also mean much more than that.

 When one of your clients is pleased with their experience of your company, what are they likely to do?